KejPi/AbracaDABra/README.md

 ## Known limitations
-* Only service logos are used from SPI application
+* Only service logos are currently supported from SPI application